 Paid Book Formatting Software

 Investing in book formatting software is a great idea if you’re a self-published author with a platform and a long-term plan to publish multiple books.
-Learning to use a formatting software will enable you to create your own books, and this will give you more creative control over the process as well as give you more control over your book’s production and launch schedule.
+Learning to use a book formatting software will enable you to create your own books, and this will give you more creative control over the process and over your book’s production and launch schedule.